ashokchoudhury/TestProject/TestProject/readme.txt

 Hi Friends.
-This is my first learing git project
+This is my first learing git project.
+Adding few more lines